natir/iitiiri/paper/paper.md

 ---
-title: 'Clairiere a rust implementation of implicit interval tree with interpolation index.
+title: 'Clairiere a rust implementation of implicit interval tree with interpolation index.'
-'
 tags:
   - Rust
   - IntervalTree